Actively Recruiting

 - Diagnosis of intrauterine trophoblastic retention by endovaginal pelvic ultrasound

-- Shared decision for surgical management
+- Shared decision to have surgical management

-- Current pregnancy desire
+- Currently desire pregnancy

 You will not qualify if you...